TampaUseRs/speaker-starter-kit/README.md

 - Use a wide-screen 16:9 format.

 - Use large fonts that are easily readable at a distance.
-(Definitely increase the default size of whatever presentation software/package you use.)
+(As a starting point, try increasing the default size of your presentation software/package by 130%.)

 - Format your R code for easy readability and understandability, using descriptive variable names, extra lines, whitespace, etc.